 A principal residence is a person’s primary place of residence.
 It is the housing unit he or she ordinarily lives in during the calendar year in which the applicant signs the application.
 It can be a house, a condominium unit, an apartment or other unit in a multi-residential property, a non-seasonal mobile home, a trailer or a houseboat.
 A person can have only one principal residence for the purpose of this application.

 To be covered under the medical expenses category, the principal residence must be the principal residence of the owner or the dependant.
 If the owner’s spouse is living in a different principal residence, then the owner cannot apply for renovations to the spouse’s residence.

 There is a difference between renovations to an existing principal residence (second bullet above) and additional expenses for the construction of a new residence (third bullet above).
 For an existing principal residence, medical expenses covered are those already incurred or those that will be incurred for renovations.
 Examples include a ramp for wheelchair access, installation of bars in a bath tub or shower stall, and a stair-lift.

 However, for the construction of a principal residence, only past expenses that have already been incurred can be covered under medical expenses.
 Future expenses for a principal residence that has not yet been built cannot be included.
 For example, if a dependant has moved into a new residence and a wheelchair ramp has already been built for his use, that expense can be claimed.
-But if the dependent has not yet moved in, it is not his or her principal residence and that construction expense cannot be claimed at this time.
+But if the dependant has not yet moved in, it is not his or her principal residence and that construction expense cannot be claimed at this time.